fortran-lang/fpm-docs/pages/spec/publish.md

 ## Uploading

 fpm will create a tarball and upload the package to the registry when all the requirements are met.
-You can see all the data being sent to the registry without uploading by running `fpm publish --show-form-data`.
+You can see all the data being sent to the registry without uploading by running `fpm publish --show-upload-data`.

 To publish a package, run `fpm publish --token <token>` using the token you generated on the website.